skagmo/multitrx/homegenie-addon/README.md

 HomeGenie was chosen over the other platforms because:
 - The web-interface is far ahead of its competitors.
 It looks very modern and is quick and reponsive
 - It has a free Android app, as well as more sophisticated and slick non-free app (HomeGenie Plus)
-- It has a comprehensive API and powerful scripting in c#
+- It has a comprehensive API and powerful scripting in C#
 - It is easy to interface with new hardware

 Getting started